What is Dry Eye?

 A wide variety of causes include:

-An ophthalmologist is usually able to diagnose dry eye by examining the eyes or by performing tests that measure tear production.
+An eye doctor is usually able to diagnose dry eye by examining the eyes or by performing tests that measure tear production.

-Eyedrops call artificial tears are similar to your own tears.
+Eyedrops called artificial tears are similar to your own tears.
 They lubricate the eyes and help maintain moisture.

 Conserving your eyes’ own tears is another approach to keeping the eyes moist.
 Tears drain out of the eye through a small channel into the nose.
 Your ophthalmologist may close these channels either temporarily or permanently.
 The closure conserves your own tears and makes artificial tears last longer.